June 27 Column: Deer in the Garden

 I’m going to cut right to the chase: the most effective way to keep deer out of our gardens is through the use of barriers.
 Fences that are at least 7 feet tall work particularly well.

-Since my husband and I live in a rural area, we wanted to avoid the use of solid fencing that would break up our view of the surrounding countryside.
-We mainly wanted to keep deer out of our small orchard and immediate backyard where our vegetable garden and most of our flower beds are located.
-Our 7-and-a-half-foot-tall wire deer fence is very effective and relatively hard to see, except when it’s encased in hoar frost or snow during the winter.
+Since my husband and I live in a rural area, we wanted to avoid the use of solid fencing.
+That’s because it would break up our view of the surrounding countryside.
+We mainly wanted to keep deer out of our small orchard and immediate backyard.
+The latter is where our vegetable garden and most of our flower beds are located.
+Our 7-and-a-half-foot-tall wire deer fence is very effective.
+It’s relatively hard to see, except when it’s encased in hoar frost or snow during the winter.

-If you’re not crazy about the idea of such a tall fence, consider two sets of lower fences spaced about 4 feet apart.
-There are many designs for this type of fencing but the concept behind it is that deer are scared to jump high and wide at the same time.
+If you’re not crazy about the idea of such a tall fence, there’s an alternative.
+Consider two sets of lower fences spaced about 4 feet apart.
+There are many designs for this type of fencing.
+The concept behind it is that deer are scared to jump high and wide at the same time.

 I realize that fencing a yard isn’t always an option so let’s look at some other ways to keep the deer from munching on your edible and ornamental plants.